aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 - You can run the scripts from your local workstation
 - You will need Git, AWS CLI, NodeJS and Yarn installed
 - Complete the following instructions to ensure the pre-requisites are installed
+- We highly recommend having appropriate AWS Support plans on all AWS Accounts of your landing zone.
+For any issues encountered during the upgrade process you need to open a support case to get assistance and exchange relevant information with AWS staff.
+At a minimum Developer support is needed on the management account and core landing zones accounts (Logging, Security, Networking and Perimeter) to troubleshoot any cross-account issues.
+Business support is the minimum recommended tier if you have production workloads in AWS
+- Upgrading your landing zone from ASEA to LZA requires advanced knowledge of configuring and operating ASEA and LZA landing zones.
+This operation should be led by your most-experienced resources responsible for your current landing zone operations.
+Review all the documentation in this upgrade guide and Landing Zone Accelerator implementation guide.

 #### Verify npm installation